Masorr/rock-paper-scissors-lizard-spock/README.md

     - Function declared within loop referencing outer scoped variable may lead to confusing semantics.
     - **Reasons**: Current lack of knowledge of how to circumvent this type of warning.

-- HTML validator results for index.html, about.html, contact.html and confirmation.html
+- HTML validator result for index.html

   ![HTML validation](documentation/validate-html.jpg)